 - Perforation marks below the eyelets for ventilation.

-- Signature logo at side collar of the men’s Killington sneaker boots.
+- Signature logo at side collar of the men’s Killington sneaker cleats.

 - Reflective material at front and back for added visibility.